-Note that by allowing some users to use the browser and others the Capture Pilot app you can differentiate permissions between different type of users.
+Note that by allowing some users to use the browser and others the Capture Pilot app you can differentiate permissions between different types of users.

-Now that you have setup the Capture Pilot in Capture One, and that you started the Image Server, it is time to grab your iPad, or other iOS device, and fire up the Capture Pilot app.
+Now that you have set up the Capture Pilot in Capture One, and that you started the Image Server, it is time to grab your iPad, or another iOS device, and fire up the Capture Pilot app.
 If you have not already done so, install it first from the App Store.

 I will cover in succession the: